ibm-cloud-docs/discovery-data/nlu.md

 ![Shows the first two paragraphs of the declaration with the terms Governments and King of Great Britain highlighted and with associated JSON representation of the mentions.](images/decl-annotated.png)

-Some of the NLU enrichments are applied to projects automatically.
+Some of the NLP enrichments are applied to projects automatically.
 You don't need to apply them yourself if you are using one of these project types.

 | Enrichment that is applied automatically | Project type |
 |------------------------------------------|--------------|